 5 Reasons Your Home Isn't Selling

-If your home is not attracting the attention of qualified buyers, it’s time to evaluate and re-evaluate your strategy.
+If your home is not attracting the attention from qualified Milford home buyers, it’s time to evaluate and re-evaluate your strategy.
 Real estate agents are trained to look for ways to tweak promotion of a home for sale when it remains on the market too long.
 They are also trained to review buyer feedback and look for issues that could turn buyers off.
 How long is too long?
 That depends.
 Your agent can provide you with a report prepared through your local multiple listing service (MLS) that details home sales, prices and cumulative days on market (CDOM) to help determine when it’s time to switch things up.

 Following are five reasons that might help explain why your home isn’t moving: